noawe-boi/NoahsObsidianSync/Periodicity.md

 #### Trend
 - Across a period, to the right, elements generally more from a solid to a gaseous state
 #### Why?
-Due to types of bonds and structures formed by elements
+ - Due to types of bonds and structures formed by elements (strong, (solid) lattice structures or weak structres that are easily broken and cause a state change to either a liquid or a gas)

 ### [[Core charge]]
 #### Trend